Addiction Recovery Treatment Options

 Our outpatient treatment is supportive and approachable for anyone who is seeking treatment for drug addiction or alcohol abuse.
 These are diseases, not just social problems.
 People that are struggling with diseases related to drug or alcohol addiction need treatment programs that are focused on comprehensive addiction treatment so that they can experience lasting success without relapse.
 We also want our treatment programs to be accessible to all who need them, so we accept Medicaid, Medicare, and most forms of private insurance to make sure that anyone battling the disease of addiction can receive our top-quality care.

 This is not your typical “rehab” center.
 In fact, we don’t even use the term “rehab” around here.
-Our intensive outpatient programs are designed so that people can receive treatment while still maintaining their daily responsibilities and activities.
+Our outpatient and intensive outpatient treatment programs are designed so that people can receive treatment while still maintaining their daily responsibilities and activities.

 Counseling for Addiction